 In order to inform Telford & Wrekin Council's planning approach, a Retail and Leisure Study has been undertaken.
 This provides the evidence to guide planning decisions and the retail and town centre planning policies within the new Shaping Places Local Plan.

 Please note that this study provides the evidence to inform the Council's planning approach.
 It does not constitute the Council's own approach or policies in relation to retail development.
 This will be established within the Shaping Places Local Plan.
-For further information please contact the Environment and Planning Policy Team via the contact details on the right hand side of this page.
+For further information please contact the Development Plans team.